The Hagedorn--Hermite Correspondence: Canonical Commutation Relations and Ladder Operators

-We now follow \citet[Section~7.3]{Go2011} (see also \citet[Section~7.1]{Go2006}) and first define the set of linear operators on the Hilbert space $L^{2}(\R^{d})$ that can be written as linear combinations of the $2d$ operators $\hat{z} = (\hat{x}, \hat{p})$ over the complex numbers\footnote{The original definition by \citet{Go2006,Go2011} is over real numbers $\R$.} $\C$, i.e.,
+One may then take the Schwartz space $\mathscr{S}(\R^{d})$ as the domain of any of these operators.
+We now follow \citet[Section~7.3]{Go2011} (see also \citet[Section~7.1]{Go2006}) to first define the set of linear operators on the Hilbert space $L^{2}(\R^{d})$ that can be written as linear combinations of the $2d$ operators $\hat{z} = (\hat{x}, \hat{p})$ over the complex numbers\footnote{The original definition by \citet{Go2006,Go2011} is over real numbers $\R$.} $\C$, i.e.,